Andrew Jackson High School

 Duval County worked with LTI who would manufacture and install the new serving counters, the food court columns and soffits.
 LTI also helped design and provide all the new signage and corresponding paint schemes throughout the cafeteria.

 A major challenge brought on by the construction, proved to be the ease of access to food for students.
-With school in session while work was being completed, there was an emphasis on not interrupt the day-to-day routines of the school’s students and staff.
-However, towards the end of construction, students and staff were required to walk around the outside of the building to access the cafeteria.
+With school in session while work was being completed, there was an emphasis on not disturbing the day-to-day routines of the school’s students and staff.
+However, toward the end of the construction phase, typical access to the cafeteria was somewhat interrupted.

 Once complete the final product provided a beautiful and visually appealing aesthetic that introduced a design build meant to emulate today’s retail-like atmosphere.
 The kitchen and cafeteria became far more operationally sound and efficient through its addition of a food prep room as well as two serving lines — increasing the total number of access points from two to four.

 Overall the project was a tremendous success in retaining more students for on campus dining.
 In the first year, AJHS saw an increase of 50 meal plans and the increase in serving lines has allowed the school to service that increase of customers with greater speed and efficiency.